“If there is magic on this planet, it is contained in water.”

-Who would have thought that the classic holiday song, “Baby, It’s Cold Outside,” made its feature film debut in a summery Esther Williams musical?
-It was Esther and co-star Ricardo Montalban who first sang the song on screen in 1949’s Neptune’s Daughter.
-The duet, written by Frank Loesser, would win the Academy Award for Best Original Song at the 1950 Academy Awards.
+It was Esther and co-star Ricardo Montalban who first sang the song onscreen in 1949’s Neptune’s Daughter.
+The duet, written by Frank Loesser, won the Academy Award for Best Original Song at the 1950 Academy Awards.

 She Tried LSD

-Like her friend Cary Grant, Esther survived some incredibly tragic events during her childhood that would haunt her as an adult.
-The death of Esther’s older brother Stanton, whom she adored, was a trauma that put the mantle of responsibility and success on Esther’s shoulders at a young age as she did her best to take Stanton’s place as the pride of the Williams family.
-If that weren’t enough of a responsibility, at age thirteen, Esther was raped by the the neighborhood boy her parents invited to live with them in the years following Stanton’s death.
+Like her friend Cary Grant, Esther survived incredibly tragic events during her childhood that haunted her as an adult.
+The death of Esther’s older brother Stanton, whom she adored, was a trauma that put the mantle of success on young Esther’s shoulders.
+She did her best to take Stanton’s place as the pride of the Williams family.
+And at age thirteen, Esther was raped by the the neighborhood boy her parents invited to live with them in the years following Stanton’s death.

-Esther would try LSD in 1959, following her divorce from Ben Gage.
-Esther took inspiration from Cary Grant’s positive experience with acid that he shared in Look magazine.
-Like Grant, Esther would find the experience enlightening and clarifying, though she never became a regular user of the drug.
+Like Grant, Esther found the experience enlightening and clarifying, though she never became a regular user of the drug.

 Esther Williams Was Sassy!

-A self described “smart mouth,” if there’s a recurrent feel to the humor in her autobiography, it’s that Esther Williams was sassy.
+A self described “smart mouth,” if there’s a recurrent theme to the humor in Esther’s autobiography, it’s that she was sassy.

-Esther’s confident, sassy humor would earn her the respect of studio moguls like L.B.
-Mayer, and keep her from being taken advantage of by co-stars and colleagues.
+Esther’s confident, sassy humor earned her the respect of studio moguls like L.B.
+Mayer.
+It also kept her from being taken advantage of by co-stars and colleagues.

-I want to give you a little taste of Esther’s humor by briefly sharing a few of my favorite sassy Esther anecdotes from her book [aff. link]:
+Here’s a taste of Esther’s humor, courtesy of a few sassy Esther anecdotes from her book [aff. link]:

 Esther Williams: the 19-Year-Old-Know-It-All

-On the day the petite, 5’3 agent Johnny Hyde (also responsible for jump-starting Marilyn Monroe’s career), took nineteen-year-old, 5’8 Esther to meet L.B.
-Mayer, the very confident Esther told Hyde that
+On the day the petite, 5’3″ agent Johnny Hyde took nineteen-year-old, 5’8″ Esther to meet L.B.
+Mayer, the very confident Esther told Hyde that: